|Chip Color||Chip Value|

 |white||1 betting unit|

-The house rules are modifiable by consensus of the group between hands.
+The table rules are modifiable by consensus of the group between hands.

 If the dealer doesn't specify something different when he/she calls the game, then these are the default rules: